IBM/dbb-git-migration-modeler/docs/01-Storyboard.md

 For [the Property Generation phase](#the-property-generation-phase), the following output files are created depending on the chosen build framework.

 When using zBuilder, for each repository:
-* Language Configuration files, containing properties defined for types configurations (as defined in the [Types Configurations file](../samples/typesConfigurations-zBuilder.yaml)).
+* Language Configuration files, containing properties defined for types configurations (as defined in the [Types Configurations file](../samples/typesConfigurations.yaml)).
 These Language Configuration files are stored in a `config` folder of each repository
 * An [application configuration file (dbb-app.yaml)](https://www.ibm.com/docs/en/adffz/dbb/3.0.x?topic=concepts-application-configuration) is created in the root folder of the repository on z/OS Unix System Services.

-When using For zAppBuild:
+When using zAppBuild:
-* Language Configuration files, containing properties defined for types configurations (as defined in the [Types Configurations file](../samples/typesConfigurations-zAppBuild.yaml)).
+* Language Configuration files, containing properties defined for types configurations (as defined in the [Types Configurations file](../samples/typesConfigurations.yaml)).
 These Language Configuration files are stored in a custom *dbb-zAppBuild* instance which is copied from an original *dbb-zAppbuild* folder.
 The location of these files is the [build-conf/language-conf](https://github.com/IBM/dbb-zappbuild/tree/main/build-conf/language-conf) folder in the custom *dbb-zAppBuild* instance.
 * For each analyzed application, an [application-conf](https://github.com/IBM/dbb-zappbuild/tree/main/samples/application-conf) folder is copied from the original *dbb-zAppBuild* instance, in which two files are customized: